Last Updated on

 A great example of an acoustic guitar with a solid top and a rosewood fretboard is the Ibanez AW54OPN Artwood acoustic guitar.
 For not much more out of pocket, you could have this gorgeous, mahogany solid top guitar.
 What’s different about it is its Open Pore Natural finish that sports zero clear coat!
 Without a finish dimming it down, resonance is going to be strong, powerful, and moving.
 Check it out for yourself!

 However, the Ibanez doesn’t come with a whole lot.
 If you’re more concerned about trying to maximize every penny, the Donner DAG-1C Beginner Acoustic Guitar Bundle may be an appropriate alternative.
 It comes with a bunch of accessories to attract the learning musician, and the guitar itself has appeal with the cutaway.
 For the nitty-gritty on guitar quality, you’ll have to check out the full review!
+If you are still stuck for choices you can see our favorite six guitars under the $200 mark right here.

 Fender FA-115 Q&A